alexislours/alexi.sh/content/posts/2022/07/lockdown-jsc.md

 The first thing I thought was that disabling JavaScript JIT compilation in JavaScriptCore would cause a major drop in performance, given the amount of JavaScript used in webpages.
 I wanted to test how big this impact would be.

-The second was figuring out what's included in “Certain complex web technologies," since Apple did not provide an explanation.
+The second was figuring out what's included in "Certain complex web technologies," since Apple did not provide an explanation.

 ## Disabled features